 Tips to improve running performance at high elevations.

-One of the toughest challenges runners can face is completing all of their training at their low-elevation residences, then traveling to compete in a race at high altitude (above 5,000 feet).
+One of the toughest challenges runners can face is completing all of their training at their low-elevation residences, and then traveling to compete in a race at high altitude (above 5,000 feet).
 At elevations above 5,000 feet, the “thin air” factor begins to have a measurable effect on endurance performance.
-At 8,000 feet, for instance, the barometric pressure is twenty-five percent lower than it is at sea level—meaning you get 25 percent less oxygen per breath than you get at sea level.
+At 8,000 feet, for instance, the barometric pressure is 25 percent lower than it is at sea level — meaning you get 25 percent less oxygen per breath than you get at sea level.

 A study by researchers at the University of Texas Southwestern Medical Center at Dallas found that cycling time trial performance at simulated altitude was significantly improved when subjects took a green tea extract capsule one hour before exercise.
 Don’t expect to get the same results from drinking green tea, though, as a single green tea extract capsule contains as much catechins (the primary type of antioxidant in green tea) as about 12 cups of green tea.

 Consider Sodium Bicarbonate

 One of the body’s early responses to high-altitude exposure is increased respiration, which increases blood pH.
 This, in turn, reduces the capacity of the muscles to buffer acids produced during exercise and thus reduces exercise capacity.
 One of the muscles’ main acid buffers is sodium bicarbonate — that’s right, plain old baking soda.